1985 Tennessee Volunteers football team

 The 1985 Tennessee Volunteers football team (variously "Tennessee", "UT" or the "Vols") represented the University of Tennessee in the 1985 NCAA Division I-A football season.
 Playing as a member of the Southeastern Conference (SEC), the team was led by head coach Johnny Majors, in his ninth year, and played their home games at Neyland Stadium in Knoxville, Tennessee.
 They finished the season with a record of nine wins, one loss and two ties (9–1–2 overall, 5–1 in the SEC), as SEC champions and with a victory over Miami in the 1986 Sugar Bowl.
 The Volunteers offense scored 325 points while the defense allowed 140 points.
 At season's end, the Volunteers ranked fourth in both the AP Poll and the Coaches' Poll.

-Known to fans as the Sugar Vols for their Sugar Bowl victory, the 1985 squad is frequently recalled as one of the most memorable and beloved teams in UT football history, and has been credited with restoring the program to national prominence.
+Known to fans as the Sugar Vols for their Sugar Bowl victory, the 1985 squad were known by their fans as one of the most memorable and beloved teams in UT football history, and can be credited with restoring the program to national prominence.
 The team's SEC Championship was the first for the program in 16 years, and its top ten ranking was the program's first in 13 years.

 After a strong start to the season, Tennessee suffered a major setback when star quarterback and Heisman Trophy candidate Tony Robinson suffered a season-ending knee injury in a close game against Alabama.
 The team rallied to finish 6–0–1, however, led by backup quarterback Daryl Dickey, and a defense – nicknamed the "Orange Crush" – that allowed just four touchdowns in its final seven games.
 The 1986 Sugar Bowl has been ranked among the team's ten greatest victories of all time.